Hkarlis18/Bellabeat_Google_Analytics_Capstone/README.md

 **Recommendations:**

-+ According to the data, people seems to be speeding too many hours in bed without resting.
++ According to the data, people seem to be spending too many hours in bed without resting.
 Therefore, Bellabeat could add a new feature on the App to help users to improve their sleeping habits through meditation programs or even breathing techniques.